What is an open listing agreement?

 You only pay if and when an agent’s buyer closes on the home

-Unlike some other FSBO marketing tactics — namely flat-fee MLS services, which charge a flat fee upfront for a limited set of services — agents will proactively pitch your home to motivated buyers at no out-of-pocket cost to you.
+Unlike some other FSBO marketing tactics — namely flat fee MLS services, which charge a flat fee upfront for a limited set of services — agents will proactively pitch your home to motivated buyers at no out-of-pocket cost to you.

-You retain the right to FSBO
+You retain the right to sell FSBO

-To reiterate, you only pay an agent’s commission if they bring the buyer who ultimately closes on the home.
+You only pay an agent’s commission if they bring the buyer who ultimately closes on the home.
 If you find your own buyer, you can avoid paying realtor commissions entirely.

 What you won’t get from an open listing agreement